Macintosh SE/30: Hardware

+SE/30's exterior has few differences from SE.
+The rear ports are identical but SE/30's audio port is stereo.
+An internal 40MB or 80MB hard drive was available; SE/30 is incompatible with Hard Disk 20.
+The floppy drive is a SuperDrive, similar to Macintosh IIx; there is no room for a second.
+Another IIx similarity is the 16 MHz Motorola 68030 CPU and 16 MHz 68882 FPU, about five times faster for general computing than SE's 8 MHz Motorola 68000 CPU and no FPU.

+SE/30 has 64K of dedicated video RAM unlike SE, improving display performance by avoiding memory interleaving.
+The Processor Direct Slot has 32-bit lines and is not compatible with SE's internal slot.
+SE/30 has eight SIMM slots, up from SE's four.
+Apple designed the computer for compatibility with higher-density memory modules, stating at its debut that SE/30 would be able to use 4MB modules when available to up to 32MB of total RAM; at least half the slots must match.
+The 256K ROM is almost identical to IIx's, including grayscale and Color QuickDraw support, and installs into its own SIMM slot for easy upgradability.

-Although the Motorola 68030 in the SE/30 supports 32-bit addressing, the SE/30 ROM, like the IIx ROM, includes some code using 24-bit addressing, rendering the ROM "32-bit dirty".
+Although the SE/30's 68030 supports 32-bit addressing, the computer's ROM, as with the IIx, includes some code using 24-bit addressing, rendering the ROM "32-bit dirty".
 This limits the actual amount of RAM that can be accessed to 8 MB under System 6.0.8.
 A system extension called MODE32 enables access to installed extra memory under System 6.0.8.
-Under System 7.0 up to System 7.5.5 the SE/30 can use up to 128 MB of RAM.
-Alternatively, replacing the ROM SIMM with one from a Mac IIsi or Mac IIfx makes the SE/30 "32-bit clean" and thereby enables use of up to 128 MB RAM and System 7.5 through OS 7.6.1.
+Under System 7.0 up to System 7.5.5, SE/30 can use up to 128 MB of RAM.
+Alternatively, replacing the ROM SIMM with one from a Mac IIsi or Mac IIfx makes SE/30 "32-bit clean" and thereby enables use of up to 128 MB RAM and System 7.5 through OS 7.6.1.